Bi-Coloured-Python-Rock-Snake/creature/README.md

 @green_async
 async def deeply_nested_func():
     await asyncio.sleep(1)

+if __name__ == '__main__':
+    asyncio.run(top_API_func())
 ```

-That's it: you just decorate your function at the top-level and the one you replaced.
-Your code remains "synchronous"
+By using two decorators!
+You just decorate the function at the top-level and the one you made async.
+Your code gets split between
-(it just gets split between two greenlets: the sync part is executed in one greenlet and the async one in the other).
+two greenlets: the sync part is executed in one greenlet and the async one in the other.